Stellar Crusade: Reception

 Hosea Battles of Computer Gaming World criticized the game's manual as being useless in explaining the highly complex gameplay but said that Stellar Crusade can be "very satisfying" if one puts forth the substantial effort needed to understand it.
 Computer Gaming World editor Russell Sipe later cited "inside sources at SSI" as saying that a dozen pages had been removed from the manual to make it "less imposing".
 George Miller of STart wrote that it is "not a beginner's game" but recommended it to veteran strategy gamers who are looking for a challenge.

-Mike Woodhouse reviewed Stellar Crusade for Games International magazine, and gave it 4 stars out of 5, and stated that "this is a game that almost couldn't fail with me.
-I'm glad to report that it didn't."
+Steve Panak of Antic said that he had hoped for a rival to Empire: Wargame of the Century.
+Its "complexity level requires a warning label", he warned.
+Panak concluded that for those willing to give the "substantial commitment of time" required to learn how to play, "you won't find a more detailed outer space simulation on this planet, or any other".
+Mike Woodhouse reviewed Stellar Crusade for Games International magazine, giving it 4 stars out of 5, and stated that "this is a game that almost couldn't fail with me.
+I'm glad to report that it didn't".

 Computer Gaming World's retrospective on strategy games in 1992 described it as "simply not fun" even when ignoring the problems with the documentation.
 In an early-2000s retrospective, Bruce Geryk of GameSpot called it "a failed experiment" due to its complexity but said it was the first 4X game to focus so strongly on economics and resource exploitation.